 Bonfire Wax Melts

-Reminiscent of smouldering wood scents found in oud, these Bonfire wax melts are sure to captivate your senses!
+Reminiscent of smoldering wood scents found in oud, these Bonfire wax melts are sure to captivate your senses!
 Fragrances of captivating smoked wood intermingled with crushed cedar and weathered driftwood brushed against hints of warmed leather and salted breezes.